Mid-twentieth Century Revivals:

 4. prophecies as in Israel and the early church occurred,

-5. the still small voice of the Spirit led many as with Elijah or Pauls missionary team,
+5. the still small voice of the Spirit-led many as with Elijah or Pauls missionary team,

 6. the Lord often spoke through specific Bible verses,

-7. circumstances proved to be God incidences not just co incidences,
+7. circumstances proved to be God-incidences not just coincidences,

 8. often when leadings were checked with the group or the church the Lord gave confirmations and unity as with Paul and Barnabas at Antioch.

-The American wife of Mel Tari, Nori Tari noted that revival phenomena in Timor were neither obvious nor advertised, even though continually occurring, because the people live in greater awareness of spirit powers, do not talk about miracles except to a spiritual adviser or mentor, and do not expect everyone to be healed.
+The American wife of Mel Tari, Nori Tari noted that revival phenomena in Timor were neither obvious nor advertised, even though continually occurring, because the people live in greater awareness of spirit powers, do not talk about miracles except to a spiritual advisor or mentor, and do not expect everyone to be healed.
 They acknowledge God’s sovereignty, especially in what may happen, when and how it happens and to whom it may happen.

 The Reformed Church Presbytery on Timor recorded 80,000 conversions from the first year of the revival there, half of those being former communists.
 They noted that some 15,000 people had been permanently healed in that year.
 After three years the number of converts had grown to over 200,000.
 In those three years over 200 evangelistic teams were formed.
-On another island with very few Christians 20,000 became believers in the first three years of the revival.
+On another island with very few Christians, 20,000 became believers in the first three years of the revival.

 These people movements can be studied from a range of perspectives beyond the scope of this thesis, such as the political, social, economic and historical dynamics involved.
 However, a crucial element of the Timor revival was the perceived authority and power of the Christians’ God over animistic gods and the confrontation with the authority and the magical powers of the local shaman.
-Significant church growth, people movements and evangelism continually demonstrate such a power encounter between God’s Spirit and local gods or spirits.
+Significant church growth, people movements, and evangelism continually demonstrate such a power encounter between God’s Spirit and local gods or spirits.

 1967 – February, Pittsburgh (Catholic Charismatic Renewal)